yiphei/new-tau-bench/README.md

 - tools
 - system prompts

 These improvements stem from my experimentations with the airline environment, so some changes only apply to or are optimized for the (more challenging) airline environment.
-Furthermore, most of the implementation is optimized for legibility and comprehension for those already familiar with the original tau-bench, not for clean abstraction and efficiency.
+Furthermore, most of the implementation is optimized for legibility and comprehension when diffing against the original benchmark, not for clean abstraction and efficiency.
 The reason for this is to facilitate the appreciation for the merits of the changes without prescribing specific solutions.
 The ultimate hope is that these changes, or a version of them, are adopted by the original benchmark.

 ## Testing corpus